jadupl2/sadmin/README.md

 * In the morning do you have to look in multiple place to check if everything went right last night ?
 * Can you look at performance graph of your servers to see or to justify the cpu utilization increase ?
 * In case of a disaster recovery situation, do you have all the information on hand to rebuild your servers ?
-* When a filesystem/disk is getting full on one of your servers are you alerted ?
+* Be alerted when a filesystem/disk is getting full on one of your servers.
-* If a service start working, can you restart automatically ?
+* If a service start working, if you want you can restart it automatically.
 * Include a frontend tool (sadm) to create/increase/delete filesystem (ext3,ext4,xfs)

 If you like one these features, then will certainly find a couple of more interesting things in SADMIN.